 However, for most video platforms that support closed captions, it's not possible to change the color of the subtitles.
 The video website - like YouTube, Facebook, or Twitter - will show the subtitles in whatever default color they use (often white).
 If you want to specify the color of the subtitles, you'll need to burn the captions directly into the MP4 so that you can control the appearance of the text.

-In this tutorial, I'll show you how add colored captions to your video or change the color of the subtitles if you have them already.
+In this tutorial, I'll show you how add colored subtitles to your video or change the color of the subtitles if you have them already.
 You can make your captions whatever color you like by styling the text and adding it permanently to your video.
-I recommend a free online video editor called Kapwing that makes it quick and easy to add subtitles, even in other languages.
+I recommend a free subtitle generator called Kapwing that makes it quick and easy to automatic create and apply subtitles, even in other languages.
 You can style the text's font, size, color, position, and other elements of the caption text's appearance.

 - Upload video